neoforged/.github/primers/26.1/index.md

 - `net.minecraft.client`
     - `Minecraft#sendLowDiskSpaceWarning` - Sends a system toast for low disk space.
     - `Options#keyDebugLightmapTexture` - A key mapping to show the lightmap texture.
+- `net.minecraft.client.animation.definitions`
+    - `BabyRabbitAnimation` - Animations for the baby rabbit.
+    - `RabbitAnimation` - Animations for the rabbit.
 - `net.minecraft.client.gui.components`
     - `AbstractScrollArea`
         - `scrollbarWidth` - The width of the scrollbar.